- Why should my student join a Faculty-Led Program/Summer School Abroad program?

 How can I contact my student while they are abroad?

 There are many ways for students and their families to keep in touch.
 E-mail, Facebook, text, Skype, and cell phones are all popular options.
-Families should be aware that due to the short nature of FLPs, students may be very busy and unable to communicate on a daily basis.
+Families should be aware that due to the short nature of FLPs/SSAs, students may be very busy and unable to communicate on a daily basis.
 We advise you and your student to make a contact plan prior to their travel dates, in order to avoid unnecessary concern and to set realistic communication expectations.

 Can I visit my student while they are abroad?